Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $95 was successfully paid and registered.
+* The amount of $90 was successfully paid and registered.

-* The transfer license Node activator s+ has been activated for your project in the blockchain.
+* The transfer license node engine decoder has been activated for your project in the blockchain.
   #